altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd_zephyr/ug-zgsrd-agx5e-premium.md

   * 64 GB of RAM.
 Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   * Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
-  * Intel Quartus Prime Pro Edition version 24.3.
-Used to recompile the hardware design.
-If only writing binaris is required, then the smaller Intel Quartus Prime Pro Edition Programmer version 24.3 is sufficient.
+  * Quartus<sup>&reg;</sup> Prime Pro Edition Version 24.3 Used to recompile the hardware design.
+If only writing binaries is required, then the smaller Quartus Prime Pro Edition Programmer version 24.3 is sufficient.

 ### Release Contents